aroles/biol210/README.md

 1. On exams and quizzes, affirming the work is your own, without giving or receiving aid;
 2. On problem sets, affirming that the work is your own and, when appropriate, that you have cited references accurately;
-3. For group work, all group members contributed to all parts of the assignment in a meaningful way.
+3. For all reflection assignments and the individual mastery project.

 Your instructors are required to report any suspected violations of the Honor Code to the Honor Committee.
 Independent of any deliberations of the Honor Committee, in this course suspected violations of the Honor Code may result in amendment of the grade contract to a D or F if appropriate.
 More information on the Oberlin Honor Code may be found here: https://www.oberlin.edu/dean-of-students/student-conduct/academic-integrity.